-They are bulging pink growths, which are benign, and appear from the mucus membranes or the moist tissues that line the nose.
-It is suspected that various congenital processes are the cause.
+Feline nasal polyps are benign pink growths that appear from the mucus membranes or the moist tissues that line the nose.

 Cat Nasal Polyps

-Besides, other vets think that the nasopharyngeal and nasal polyps are a secondary response to a virus in the respiratory system, which causes inflammation to the cells of the cat.
-Common viruses, thought to be linked with these growths include the herpesvirus and calcivirus, as the cats, which recuperated from respiratory illnesses has a development of polyp rapidly after.
+Other vets think that the nasopharyngeal and nasal polyps are a secondary response to a virus in the respiratory system, which causes inflammation to the cat’s nasal cells.

-Common symptoms of the nasopharyngeal polyps may include the following:
+Common symptoms of nasal polyps in cats may include the following:

 - Weight loss

 - The odor from the ear

 - Ear scratching

 In bad cases, nasopharyngeal polyps may cause symptoms linked with Horner’s Syndrome.